INFN-NA/puppet-fts/REFERENCE.md

 Data type: `String`

-(required) The user that will run the FTS server
+(required) The user that will run the FTS server. defaults to fts3.

 Default value: `'fts3'`